CORONA CHAOS AND THE CORONA DECAL OBJECT

 >> place the mouse on the image to stop the animation <<

-Map – applies a different opacity map than the material assigned to the Corona Decal object (Fig. 06).
+Map – applies a different opacity map to that of the Corona Decal-assigned material (Fig. 06).

-Replace base displacement – when the target object has the displacement effect enabled (the wall in this case), turning on Replace base displacement will replace this effect with the displacement of the shader assigned to Corona Decal.
+Replace base displacement – when the target object has the displacement effect enabled (the wall, in this case), turning on Replace base displacement will replace this effect with the displacement of the Corona Decal-assigned shader.
 Vice versa, the Corona Decal displacement will be added to the displacement of the target object (Fig. 07).

 >> place the mouse on the image to stop the animation <<

-Replace base bump – when the target object has the bump effect enabled (the wall in this case), turning on Replace base bump will replace this effect with the bump of the shader assigned to Corona Decal.
+Replace base bump – when the bump effect of the target objectisΒ enabled (the wall in this case), turning on Replace base bump will replace this effect with the bump of the Corona Decal-assigned shader.
 Vice versa, the Corona Decal displacement will be added to the bump of the target object.

 Height – Corona Decal height (Fig. 09).

-Fit to Bitmap… – click this button to select a texture that defines the width/height ratio the gizmo of Corona Decal.
+Fit to Bitmapβ¦ – click this button to select the texture that will define the width/height ratio of the Corona DecalΒ gizmo

-Fit to assigned mtl – the width/height ratio of the Corona Decal object is be defined by the texture loaded into the assigned material.
+Fit to assigned mtl – the texture loaded into the assigned material defines the width/height ratio of the Corona Decal object.

 Depth limit – defines the depth of the Corona Decal object.
 Any object beyond this limit will not be affected by the decal.